emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/import_1.png" alt="import_1" width="700"/>
 <img src="images/import_2.png" alt="import_2" width="700"/>

-### Running
+### Running workflows
 Now we are going to learn how to run a workflow with new data.
-Crimea congo's genome we already have is the one for the strain Kosovo Hoti.
-Now we are going to obtain the Reference genome for isolate Ast199, where:
+Crimea Congo's genome we already have is the one for the Kosovo Hoti strain.
+Now, we are going to obtain the Reference genome for isolate Ast199, with the following codes for their sequences:

 - S segment: KX056052
 - M segment: KX056051